TadasJuska/cv/README.md

 Personal CV site for [Tadas Juška](https://www.linkedin.com/in/tadasjuska) — a Senior AI Platform Engineer.

 Built with [Astro](https://astro.build) and deployed through a GitHub Actions pipeline.
 Every push and pull request to `main` is built and security-scanned; once those pass on `main`, the commit is auto-versioned and published as a multi-arch Docker image to ghcr.io.
-ArgoCD and Kargo then promote that image into a homelab k3s cluster.
+ArgoCD and Kargo then promote that image into a homelab kubernetes cluster.

 Written with AI agentic coding ([Claude Code](https://claude.com/claude-code)), with every pull request reviewed by [CodeRabbit](https://coderabbit.ai) before it merges to `main`.